Kamik423/christmas-card-2019/README.md

 ## License

 The orignal images belongs to [u/ImACumWhore](https://www.reddit.com/user/ImACumWhore) on reddit.
 They have all the rights to it.
+It was originally shared in [a post](https://www.reddit.com/r/MedievalCats/comments/e713ht/king_derpy/) on [r/MedievalCats](https://www.reddit.com/r/MedievalCats/).
+It was modified in GIMP.

 The LaTeX source and the PDF are otherwise licensed under the MIT License; feel free to modify or reuse it: